peteroupc/peteroupc.github.io/randmisc.md

 > 2. Generate three random variates from the oracle (which must produce random variates in the interval [3, 13]).
 For each number _x_: With probability (_x_&minus;3)/(10&minus;3), add 1 to _heads_.
 > 3. Depending on _heads_, return 8 (that is, 1 times the upper bound) with the given probability, or 0 otherwise: _heads_=0 &rarr; probability 1/4; 1 &rarr; 5/6; 2 &rarr; 23/24; 3 &rarr; 5/8.

-**Algorithm 2.** Say there is an oracle in the form of a fair die.
+**Algorithm 2.** Suppose the oracle is in the form of a fair die.
 The number of faces of the die, _n_, is at least 2 but otherwise unknown.
 Each face shows a different integer 0 or greater and less than _n_.
 The question arises: Which probability distributions based on the number of faces can be sampled with this oracle?
 This question was studied in the French-language dissertation of R. Duvignau (2015, section 5.2\)[^84], and the following are four of these distributions.

 **_Bernoulli 1/n._** It's trivial to generate a Bernoulli variate that is 1 with probability 1/_n_ and 0 otherwise: just take a number from the oracle and return either 1 if that number is 0, or 0 otherwise.
 Alternatively, take two numbers from the oracle and return either 1 if both are the same, or 0 otherwise (Duvignau 2015, p.
 153\)[^84].